What is Hetzner Cloud Object Storage?

 Where can I report issues?

-For issues with our Object Storage product, you can submit support tickets via Cloud Console.
+For issues with our Object Storage product, you can submit support tickets via Hetzner Console.
 Note that we do not provide support for configuring individual applications.
 If you wish to report an error or problem with our product, please include the following information so that we can investigate your issue as efficiently as possible:

 - For problems with applications or CLI tools such as

-, etc.: an excerpt from the debug output with meaningful error messages, possibly log file entries that could help us to narrow down the error. - For issues with specific Buckets: the Bucket ID (not the name!) — you can obtain this via the URL on Cloud Console: click on "Object Storage" in your project and then the name of the Bucket so that the Bucket overview appears.
+s3cmd,mc, etc.: an excerpt from the debug output with meaningful error messages, possibly log file entries that could help us to narrow down the error. - For issues with specific Buckets: the Bucket ID (not the name!) — you can obtain this via the URL on Hetzner Console: click on "Object Storage" in your project and then the name of the Bucket so that the Bucket overview appears.
 The URL in the address bar of the browser contains the Bucket ID:

 Where can I discuss general questions?